davebenson/doom4-walkthrough/README.md

 ## Mission 5: Lower Railway (Description and Secret)
 As you can probably see by the Map (in the Dossier), you are at the outside of the tall circular Argent Energy Tower.
-Unmanned trains run around it's exterior, and you'll encounter them a few times.
+Unmanned trains run around its exterior, and you'll encounter them a few times.

 You should see such an unmanned train going right every 5 seconds or so.
 Use the Munitions Crate, then follow the next convenient train, and drop into an unused track.
 Keep going, and you should see an entrance to a human-sized passageway on your left.